-This scenario best describes what most students go through while trying to come up with a quality college research paper.
+This scenario best describes what most students go through while trying to come up with a quality college research.
 If it also mirrors your current predicament, then you’re in great company.
-From the research paper guidelines, research paper structure, research paper thesis statements to research paper examples, this article discusses in detail how to write a research essay.
+From the research paper guidelines, research paper structure, thesis statements to research examples, this article discusses in detail how to write a research essay.

 A university or college research paper is a form of an academic essay in which the student presents their original research, analysis, and interpretation of a particular topic based on detailed independent research.